OWASP/CheatSheetSeries/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md

 Unvalidated redirects and forwards are possible when a web application accepts untrusted input that could cause the web application to redirect the request to a URL contained within untrusted input.
 By modifying untrusted URL input to a malicious site, an attacker may successfully launch a phishing scam and steal user credentials.

 Because the server name in the modified link is identical to the original site, phishing attempts may have a more trustworthy appearance.
-Unvalidated redirect and forward attacks can also be used to maliciously craft a URL that would pass the application’s access control check and then forward the attacker to privileged functions that they would normally not be able to access.
+Unvalidated redirect and forward attacks can also be used to maliciously craft a URL that would pass the application's access control check and then forward the attacker to privileged functions that they would normally not be able to access.

 # Safe URL Redirects